chaosvector/vim-business-model-canvas/partners.md

 # Key Partners

-- Who are your key partners?
+- Who are your Key Partners?
-- Who are your key suppliers?
+- Who are your Key Suppliers?
-- Which key resources are we acquiring from partners?
+- Which Key Resources are we acquiring from partners?
-- Which key Activities do partners perform?
+- Which Key Activities do partners perform?

 ## Motivations for Partnerships